 - Combat Medic: As it turns out, he can not only use his dark magic offensively, he can use it to heal himself as well.

 - Commonality Connection: He and Durkon quickly bond over the life of the adventuring cleric.
+Also with Vaarsuvius over Elan and Tarquin's sense of drama.

 - Does This Remind You of Anything?: He can use his Bolster Undead class feature on himself.
 Tarquin apparently insinuates that this will lead to his going blind.